Jon-Biz/Bonepup-Boilerplate/README.md

 Pages
 -----

-Data.Pages is a hierarchical collection of models, with children pages accessible as an array in the parent's 'children' attribute.
+The collection Data.Pages is a hierarchical collection of models, with children pages accessible as an array in the parent's 'children' attribute.

-Data.PageIndex is a flat stack of all the pages.
+The collection Data.PageIndex is a flat stack of all the pages.
+It is a convenience method reference to the PageIndex function that each page Model contains.

-You can the pages by their custom_fields to filter them into different collections, for managing different groups of pages.
+Sort the pages by their custom_fields to filter them into different collections, for managing different groups of pages.

 //create product collection, menu collection
 Menu = new Data.PageCollection(Data.Pages.where({description:'menu'}));